19hours/sg-statutes/Acts/International Arbitration Act.md

 ### Power to compel attendance of witness

-14\.—(1) The High Court or a Judge thereof may order that a writ of subpoena ad testificandum or a writ of subpoena duces tecum shall be issued to compel the attendance before an arbitral tribunal of a witness wherever he may be within Singapore.
+14\.—(1) The High Court or a Judge thereof may order that a subpoena to testify or a subpoena to produce documents shall be issued to compel the attendance before an arbitral tribunal of a witness wherever he may be within Singapore.

 [42/2005 wef 01/01/2006]